California Rare Fruit Growers

 The Central Coast Chapter is one of 21 chapters in California.
 We enjoy touring local orchards, exchanging knowledge and plants, learning about grafting and growing, and interacting with the Agriculture Department at Cal Poly, San Luis Obispo.
 We meet in San Luis Obispo County monthly, usually on the second Saturday.

 We are a non-profit organization.
-We are not a business and do not sell fruit or fruit trees.
+We are not a business.
 We do hold an annual scion exchange at our February meeting, where CRFG members and the general public can exchange scion wood and learn how to graft it to their own fruit trees!